viaacode/mh-mtd-updater/README.md

                         updates need to be performed. (required) -r REASON, --reason REASON
                         Provide a reason for the update.
-Usually a reference to an Jira-ticket. (required)
+Usually a reference to a Jira-ticket. (required)
   -d CSV_DELIMITER, --csv-delimiter CSV_DELIMITER
                         Provide a custom delimiter to parse the CSV-file. (default: ',') --dryrun, --no-dryrun
                         Perform a dry-run.
 Use the `--no-dryrun` command line argument to disable a dry-run, ie., to actually perform the update against MediaHaven. (default: True)
 ```